ttzeng/ttzeng.github.io/README.md

 ## Overview ##

 This repository contains the web assets used by the [GitHub Pages](https://github.com/skills/github-pages) to host my personal website at *[https://ttzeng.github.io/][1]*.
 GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files from a GitHub repository, and runs its predefined *[deploy-pages](https://github.com/actions/deploy-pages)* action to publish the rendered website on GitHub's `github.io` domain.
+Since GitHub Pages uses [Jekyll][7] to process templates with [Liquid][8] templating language, and to transform [markdowns][9] text into static websites, the committed markdown posts would be added to my personal blogs easily.

 The web assets are based on [jQuery Mobile][2] framework, so that the rendered website is compatible on smartphone, tablet, and desktop platforms. *jQuery Mobile* is a HTML5-based user interface system designed to run responsive web sites across platforms.
 It also provides a set of touch-friendly UI [widgets](https://api.jquerymobile.com/category/widgets) and an AJAX-powered navigation system to support animated page transitions.
+However, its development team announced that the project is deprecated and no loner supported after October 7, 2021.

 Not only publishing the website through GitHub Pages, the web assets also leverage [Capacitor.JS][3] for being packaged and run on Android, iOS, and Web. *Capacitor* is a cross-platform native runtime for building Web Native apps using modern web tooling.
 It allows developers to build mobile apps using web technologies based on Javascript/Typescript, and provides a set of [Capacitor plugins][4] and a native runtime for accessing to underlying native device features.